-Text marketing software enables them to send bulk texts, schedule messages, and create targeted drip campaigns from their computers, where they can easily type out recruitment text messages.
+Text marketing software enables you to send bulk texts, schedule messages, and create targeted drip campaigns from your computer, where you can easily type out recruitment text messages.

 We use texts to keep candidates warm, remind them of their interviews, remind them to complete their application, initiate their background, and welcome them.Melissa Willis, Manager, Talent Operations and Employment Brand

-- At the sourcing stage, they can message passive candidates inviting them to apply for a job opening.
-They can text their entire talent pool or a specific segment within that pool.
+- At the sourcing stage, you can message passive candidates inviting them to apply for a job opening.
+You also can text your entire talent pool or a specific segment within that pool.

-- At the screening and selecting stages, they can use texts to ask quick yes/no questions, schedule phone screens, and more.
+- At the screening and selecting stages, you can use texts to ask quick yes/no questions, schedule phone screens, and more.

-- At the onboarding stage, they can send text messages to welcome and check in with new hires.
+- At the onboarding stage, you can send text messages to welcome and check in with new hires.

 I recommend using text messages as another touchpoint.Jonathan Kidder, Recruiter II at Amazon